CESNET/eInfra-docs/docs.it4i/software/mpi/mpich.md

-# Running MPICH2
+# Running MPICH

-## MPICH2 Program Execution
+## MPICH Program Execution

-The MPICH2 programs use MPD daemon or SSH connection to spawn processes, no PBS support is needed.
+The MPICH programs use MPD daemon or SSH connection to spawn processes, no PBS support is needed.
 However, the PBS allocation is required to access compute nodes.

 ### Basic Usage